| In the desert of Arabia was Mohammad born, according to Muslim historians, on April 20, 571.

 intact for the posterity.
 His life and works are not wrapped

+in mystery.
 My work today is further lightened because

 those days are fast disappearing when Islam was highly